MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/index.md

 -->

 <!--
-Check out the **Rendering** panel for further configurations that are able to help you diagnose paint problems.
+Check out the **Rendering** panel for further configurations that can help you diagnose paint problems.
 todo: link Rendering panel in ../evaluate-performance/timeline-tool  sub-section when live.
 The Timeline Tool page is deprecated.
 -->